kantu-lang/kantu/kanc/src/processing/yscl/README.md

     // Note: There can only be one entry per line.
 }

-// This is a list.
+// Below is a list.
-// A list is a sequence of values enclosed in square brackets (`[]`) licenses = [
+// A list is a sequence of elements enclosed in square brackets (`[]`). licenses = [
     "MIT"
+    // Elements are separated by newlines.
     "APACHE"
+    // Elements can be any YSCL expression.
     {
         url = "https://github.com/kylejlin/nonexistent_repo/CUSTOM_LICENSE"
     }

-    // Note: There can only be one value per line.
+    // Note: There can only be one element per line.
 ]

 // There are 4 supported string escape sequences: sequences = [